 Eventually, as the breath becomes stronger, one can guide Qi energy along the meridian pathways of the body to move stagnant energy, enliven the body and clear the mind.

 Practice begins with a series of stretching exercises that loosen and relax the body, and concludes with a series of cool-down stretching exercises that circulate energy and promote healthy functioning of the internal organs.

 Lower abdomenal breathing performed in a slower rhythm activates the parasympathetic nervous system which enduces a more relaxed state of mind.
-Breathing meditation over time may also change how a person thinks, feels, reasons and reacts.
+This type of breathing meditation over time may also change how a person thinks, feels, reasons and reacts.
 Physical health may improve along with a greater sense of creativity, self-awareness and joy!